vespa-engine/blog/_posts/2023-01-06-improving-zero-shot-ranking-with-vespa.md

 In this blog post, we introduced zero-shot and out-of-domain IR evaluation.
 We also introduced the important BEIR benchmark.
-Furthermore we highlighted a case study of the DPR model and its generalization when applied out-of-domain in a zero-shot setting.
+Furthermore, we highlighted a case study of the DPR model and its generalization when applied out-of-domain in a zero-shot setting.

 We summarize this blog post with the following quote from the